jyanes83/Line6-Helix-Bundle-Parser/README.md

 You will need python installed

-Make sure to play the helixbundleparser.py in the same directory of your .HLB file (Helix Bundle).
+Make sure to edit the helixbundleparser.py in the same directory of your .HLB file (Helix Bundle).

 Edit helixbundleparser.py and replace Feb.hlb with the name of your file.